John Clarke Foote

-John Clarke Foote (1822–1895) was a politician in Queensland, Australia.
+John Clarke Foote (1822–1895) was a British-born department store owner and politician in Queensland, Australia.
 He was a member of the Queensland Legislative Council.

 Early life

 John Clarke Foote was born on 10 July 1822 in Calne, Wiltshire, England, the son of Joseph Foote (a hat maker) and his wife Elizabeth (née Clarke).
-In January 1848, his father Joseph emigrated to Van Diemen's Land (Tasmania) as an agent of the Van Dieman's Land Colonial Mission Society and was appointed the resident Independent minister at Richmond within a few weeks of his arrival.
-Unfortunately, on 10 September 1848 Joseph died after being seized with an apoplectic fit while preaching the divine service.
+In January 1848, his father emigrated to Van Diemen's Land (Tasmania) as an agent of the Van Dieman's Land Colonial Mission Society and was appointed the resident Independent minister at Richmond within a few weeks of his arrival.
+On 10 September 1848, Joseph died after being seized with an apoplectic fit while preaching the divine service.

-John immigrated with his mother Elizabeth, his wife Mary Ann, his brother James Foote and 3 sisters, Clarissa, Lucy and Harriet on the Emigrant arriving in Moreton Bay on 12 August 1850.
+John immigrated with his mother Elizabeth, his wife Mary Ann, his brother James and three sisters – Clarissa, Lucy and Harriet – on the Emigrant, arriving in Moreton Bay on 12 August 1850.
 During the voyage, there was an outbreak of typhus and around 20 people died.
 The ship on arrival in Moreton Bay was placed under quarantine, and was not brought into Brisbane until 28 September 1850.

 Business

-John Clarke Foote came to Ipswich in about 1852 where he worked as a manager in the general store owned by Benjamin Cribb.
-In 1853, Benjamin Cribb married Clarissa Foote, the sister of John Clarke Foote.
-In 1854, Benjamin Cribb and John Clarke Foote went into partnership as Cribb & Foote, creating the major department store that stood on the corner of Bell and Brisbane Streets.
+Foote came to Ipswich in about 1852, and worked as a manager in the general store owned by Benjamin Cribb.
+In 1853, Cribb married Clarissa, sister of John Clarke Foote.
+In 1854, Benjamin Cribb and Foote went into partnership as Cribb & Foote, creating the major department store that stood on the corner of Bell and Brisbane Streets.